Chart Color Schemes

 Drouin is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Drouin, as per the latest Census, consisted of 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Drouin's dwelling structure, as per the latest Census, consisted of 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Vic. had 91.6% houses and 8.4% other dwellings.
-Home ownership in Drouin was at 36.5%, with the remaining dwellings either mortgaged (41.5%) or rented (22.0%).
-The median monthly mortgage repayment in the area was $1,647, higher than Non-Metro Vic.'s average of $1,600.
-The median weekly rent figure in Drouin was recorded at $330, compared to Non-Metro Vic.'s $320.
-Nationally, Drouin's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Home ownership in Drouin stood at 36.5%, with mortgaged dwellings at 41.5% and rented dwellings at 22.0%.
+The median monthly mortgage repayment was $1,647, higher than Non-Metro Vic.'s average of $1,600.
+The median weekly rent in Drouin was $330, compared to Non-Metro Vic.'s $320.
+Nationally, Drouin's mortgage repayments were lower at $1,647 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing